SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 - **Access File log Path** - Enter the path to the Access log file for your mysql instance.
 - **Error file log path** - Enter the path to the error log file for your mysql instance.
 - Fields - **webengine.cluster.name**

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Apache-OpenTelemetry/Apache-YAML.png')} alt="YAML" />

 ### Step 3: Sending logs and metrics to Sumo

-Once you download the yaml file, please follow the below steps based on your platform.
+{@import ../../../reuse/opentelemetry/send-logs-intro.md}

 <Tabs
   className="unique-tabs"